SENSE-Lab-OSU/cardiac_gen_model/data/README.md

-This is where data and data-loading commands go.
+This is where any data and data-related scripts go.